 4) You believe employees are slacking off

-You may not think of it as an asset, but like the saying goes – time is money.
+You may not think of it as an asset, but as the saying goes – time is money.
 Your money.
 So if your employees are falsifying their timekeeping records, or slacking on the clock, then they’re stealing your time.
 If you don’t trust that their timesheets are accurate, it’s time to place video surveillance cameras around the workplace to help you compare the hours they’re reporting against the hours the cameras record.

 5) You’re worried someone’s stealing customer data